wross2/portfolio-site-v1/README.md

 # About

-A site for my personal portfolio.
-The site is built on React.
+A site for my personal portfolio, built on React.

 #### Color Scheme: